openboy2012/DDModel/README.md

 Please implement the Protocol Methods `- (NSDictionary *)encodeParameters:(NSDictionary *)params;` or `- (NSString *)decodeResponseString:(NSString *)responseString; ` if you want to handle http request parameters or response string.

-you should implement the Protocol Method `- (BOOL)checkResponseValueAvaliable:(NSDictionary *)values failure:(DDResponseFailureBlock)failure` if you have custom business logic in your API.
+you should implement the Protocol Method `- (BOOL)checkResponseValueAvailable:(NSDictionary *)values failure:(DDResponsesFailureBlock)failure` if you have custom business logic in your API.

 for example: